Mohiuddin Jahangir: Early life

-Mohiuddin Jahangir was born on 7 March 1949 at Rahimganj, Babuganj upazila in Barisal district, East Pakistan.
+Mohiuddin Jahangir was born on 7 March 1949 at Rahimganj, Babuganj upazila in Barisal District, East Pakistan.
 His primary education was at the Patarchar Primary School in Muladi.
-He achieved scholarships in talent pool in his 5th and 8th grade.
-He passed his SSC examination from Muladi Mahbudjan High School in 1964.
+He achieved scholarships in talent pool in his 5th and 8th grade, and he passed his SSC examination from Muladi Mahbudjan High School in 1964.
 He finished his HSC from the Barisal BM College in 1966.
 In 1967 he enrolled at the department of Statistics at the University of Dhaka.
 On 5 October 1967 he joined the Pakistan Army as a cadet at the Pakistan Military Academy.
-After successfully completing his training with the 15th war course, Jahangir was commissioned in the Corps of Engineers.
+Jahangir was then commissioned in the Corps of Engineers after successfully completing his training with the 15th war course.
 Later he was posted at 173 Engineer's Battalion in Multan.
-After working with the Battalion for six months, he was shifted to Military College of Engineering in Risalpur.
+After working with the battalion for six months, he was shifted to Military College of Engineering in Risalpur.
 After finishing the 13-month-long training he took bomb-disposal training.